juju/docs/src/en/charms-storage.md

 effect:

 - 'pool' = the default pool (see above)
-- 'size' = taken from the charm's minimum storage size, or 1GiB if the charm does not specify a minimum
+- 'size' = determined from the charm's minimum storage size, or 1GiB if the charm does not specify a minimum
 - 'count' = the minimum number required by the charm, or '1' if the storage is optional